 What We Do

-We understand that the growth of the organic foods trade requires that the same values used to produce organic foods be used in conducting the business of selling them.
+We understand that the growth of the organic trade requires that the same values used to produce organic food and agricultural ingredients, and organic products be used in conducting the business of selling them.
 Implementing these sustainable practices can create strategic advantages, positive messaging and help to increase market share.
 SFTA assists its members to:

 - Develop and evaluate their sustainability programs